zevaverbach/tatt/README.md

 # Transcribe All The Things™

-Tatt creates a uniform API for multiple speech-to-text (STT) services.
+tatt is a CLI for creating and managing speech-to-text transcripts.

 ![demo](demo.gif)

 ## Installation

     pip install tatt

 ## Dependencies